Psalms For Life

 did you jump like rams

-and you hills, skip like lambs?
+and you, hills, skip like lambs?

-before YHWH!
+7 Tremble, Earth, before YHWH!

 Tremble before the God of Jacob!

-8 He turned solid rock
+8 He turned solid rock into a pool of water

-hard stone into a gushing spring.
+stubborn stone into a gushing spring.

 Prayer:

-Lord, you defeated all the powers of darkness degrading and dehumanizing your people in Egypt.
+Lord, you defeated all the powers of darkness dehumanizing your people in Egypt.
 And Jesus, you defeated evil itself in your death-and-resurrection Exodus.
 When I feel powerless, against the evil around me, help me believe you have absolute agency and you live in me.
 Amen.

 In your free moments today, meditate on these words: